mrdaviesuk/Windows-External-Manifests/README.md

 # Windows-External-Manifests
-External Manifest Files for Common Windows Applications which alter the Default UAC Elevation Behavior
+External Manifest Files for Common Windows Applications which alter the Default User Account Control (UAC) Elevation Behavior

-The intention is to allow an alternative behaviour to be triggered by the
+The intention of using the external manifest is to allow an alternative UAC behaviour to be configured - for example preventing UAC from prompting for elevation when launching applications which have the 'highestAvailable', by replacing this with the 'asInvoker' parameter, allowing them to run without being elevated and without prompting for elevation.
+Where elevation is required, it is still possible to request elevation using the right-click 'Run as administrator' option provided by Windows.

 ## Creating an External Application Manifest